-Interesting sites, alters and legends associated with Alvand, which is considered a holy mountain in Iran, along with Damavand.
+Interesting sites, alters and legends associated with Alvand, which is considered a holy mountain in Iran.

 B.J.'s Iranian friend and co-researcher.
-Most of the pictures in the book and this website are courtesy of Mahdi.
+Many of the pictures in the book and website are courtesy of Mahdi.

 ANCIENT ARCHAEOLOGICAL SITES NEAR ALVAND